 Job Boards Specializing in Remote Work

 Looking for a job in the right place can be the best way to ensure that you’re finding legitimate work.
-Craigslist, while very useful for many things, is not the most reliable job board, especially when it comes to remote work.
+Craigslist, while very useful for selling your unwanted things, is not the most reliable job board, especially when it comes to remote work.

-While no job board can root out every bad egg, reliable job boards do have built-in protections and, if multiple candidates complain about a company’s practices, will take steps to ensure that the company is removed from its listings.
+While no job board can root out every bad egg, reliable freelance websites and job boards do have built-in protections and, if multiple candidates complain about a company’s practices, will take steps to ensure that the company is removed from its listings.